rh-marketingops/fluvii/README.md

+### Join us on Slack!

+Feel free to join our [Fluvii Slack Community!](https://join.slack.com/t/fluvii/shared_invite/zt-1j9hjm7lh-iowP9Z9vE94HAzNmUBfbbQ)

-### Disclaimer
+### State of Fluvii

-_Fluvii_ is approaching a stable enough state that you can reliably test it out...maybe even run it in production with some low-stakes use cases!
+We feel _Fluvii_ is now stable enough that you can reliably test it out...maybe even run it in production with some low-stakes use cases if you're so brave!

+Our team at Red Hat runs our production systems on it.

-That being said, it's still in a transitional state, so don't be surprised if there are still some more organizational efforts underway!
+That being said, it's still in a fairly transitional state with improvements across the board (focusing on stability first and foremost), so don't be surprised if there are still numerous under-the-hood refactors and improvements!

-That being said, we don't envision the object methods and interface changing much, other than of course to add new features, which is more down the road.

 On that note...

 ### Things in the Pipeline

+We don't envision the api of the library changing much barring feature additions, which is more down the road.
+That being said, configuration is likely to be overhauled/streamlined in the near future.

+Here's what to expect over the next 3-6 months (~H1 of 2023):

 - Unit Tests
 - Better general documentation
-- More configuration options
-- Improved configuration structure
+- Improved configuration options and structure
-- Contribution Guide
+- Contribution Guide and tooling
-- Fixing some more rare/minor rebalance bugs in the `FluviiTableApp`
+- Continued stability improvements around rebalancing (specifically `FluviiTableApp`)
 - More usage examples in README

-We are dedicated to having these things by the end of 2022.

 # Installation